lhsazevedo/web-php-favicon/README.md

 - Use an SVG optimizer like SVGOMG to optimize it.

 ## Why not use an online favicon generator
-I tried [Real Favicon Generator](https://realfavicongenerator.net/) but the 16x16 version was not as crispy as scaling down with GIMP.
+I tried [Real Favicon Generator](https://realfavicongenerator.net/) but the 16x16 version was not as crispy as scaling down using GIMP.
+It has options for the scaling algorithm though.